 Dr. Peterson’s research focuses on elucidation of cellular and molecular mechanisms controlling skeletal muscle structure and function.
-She is currently funded by the NIH and by the Department of Defense to study the role of adult stem cells in muscle maintenance and adaptation; the influence of obesity and inflammation on muscle function; muscle changes in response to blast injuries resulting in retained metal in muscle; interventions to maintain muscle health in the face of chronic disease and during aging; and strategies to improve exercise outcomes in the elderly.
-Her long term goal is to develop new strategies to prevent frailty and loss of functional independence.
+She has been continuously funded through federal research grants since 1992 and is currently funded by the NIH to study the role of adult stem cells in muscle maintenance and adaptation; the influence of obesity and inflammation on muscle function; interventions to maintain muscle health in the face of chronic disease and during aging; and strategies to improve exercise outcomes in the elderly.
+Her long-term goal is to develop new strategies to prevent frailty and loss of functional independence.

 - Walton, R.G., C.M.
 Dungan, D.E.
 Long, S.C.
 Tuggle, K. Kosmac, B.D.
 Peck, H.M.
 Bush, A.G.
 Villasante Tezanos, G. McGwin, S.T.
 Windham, F. Ovalle, M.M.
 Bamman, P.A.
 Kern, C.A.
 Peterson (2019).
 Metformin blunts muscle hypertrophy in response to progressive resistance exercise training in older adults: a randomized, double-blind, placebo-controlled, multi-center trial.
 Aging Cell, doi: 10.1111/acel.13039.